-- a.
-The habitable area of the ADU, excluding any garage area and other non-living areas, such as workshops or greenhouses, shall not exceed the following: 40 percent of the total square footage of the main building and the ADU combined, after modification or construction.
-An ADU shall not contain more than 1,000 square feet. - (1) Standard Lots (meeting the applicable standard lot size and width requirements): 1,200 square feet. - (2) Small Lots (smaller or narrower than the applicable lot size and width requirements): 800 square feet. - (3) Large lots (greater than 10,000 square feet and meeting applicable lot width requirements): 1,500 square feet. - b.
-In addition, the habitable area ofdetached ADUs shall meet the standards of 13.06.100.F Accessory building standards be limited to the most restrictive of the following standards: - (1) No more than 15 percent of the lot area. - (2) No more than 85 percent of the living area of the main building or main dwelling. - c.
+a.
+The ADU, excluding any garage area and other non-living areas, such as workshops or greenhouses, shall not exceed 40 percent of the total square footage of the main building and the ADU combined, after modification or construction.
+An ADU shall not contain more than 1,000 square feet.

+In addition, detached ADUs shall meet the standards of 13.06.100.F Accessory building standards a.
+The habitable area of ADUs, excluding any garage area and other non-living areas, shall be limited to the most restrictive of the following standards:

+(1) No more than 15 percent of the lot area.

+(2) No more than 85 percent of the living area of the main building or main dwelling.

+(3) No more than 1,000 square feet.

+b.
 In addition, detached ADUs are considered accessory buildings and thus are also subject to the standards set forth in TMC 13.06.100.F Accessory building standards.